jindazhao/Fitness-Pals-Application/README.md

 clicking the X at the top right corner.
 You can also check that it saves by going over to the directory and checking the "fitnessplan.txt" file.
 - Step 6: Run the GUI Class.
 First, view that the current fitness plan is empty/null, then go back and click load and then view the fitness plan again and notice how everything was loaded.

+# Phase 4: Task 2

+Option 1: Class: FitnessPlan Method: getFitnessPlan(); if there is no name fo the fitness plan then it will throw a checked exception.
+In GUI, ReaderTest, WriterTest, FitnessPlanTest, were all made more robust because of this change:
+Class/Method: FitnessPlan/getFitnessPlan(), GUI/loadFitnessPlan()/doUpdateName()/viewMakeFitnessPanel(),
+ReaderTest/testParseFitnessFile1(), WriterTest/testWriteFitnessPlan(), FitnessPlanTest/
+testConstructorAndCatchException()
+/textAddMultipleGoalsAndNoExceptionThrown();

+Because I have made FitnessPlan: getFitnessPlan() more robust, the ones listed have also become more robust.

+# Phase 4: Task 3